 I had a great time and I learned a lot on this trip.
 Both Guides were great guys and I had a great time and would definitely recommend to others.
 It was a great experience again from AA that I expect from you guys, 3rd trip with you guys was again good one.

 Rock climbing is currently one of the fastest growing sectors of the outdoor industry and for good reason.
-It is a fun and rewarding experience, in addition to being an excellent way for the mountaineer to improve footwork and prepare for more technical summits.
-Our five day rock climbing course is designed for beginner and intermediate climbers; this is a great course for a budding outdoor climber or an avid gym climber looking to take their skills outside.
-Due to the small group sizes, the guides are often able to structure the course to meet the needs of each individual climber, while placing a premium of safety and safe climbing practices.
-Our locations are chosen with minimal approach time which will maximize our time climbing and developing skills.
+It’s a fun and rewarding experience in its own right, in addition to being an excellent way for mountaineers to improve footwork and prepare for more technical summits.
+Our five day rock climbing course is designed for beginner to intermediate climbers; this is a great course for a budding outdoor climber or an avid gym climber looking to take their skills outside.
+Due to the small group sizes, the guides are able to structure the course to meet the needs of each individual climber, while placing a premium of safety and safe climbing practices.
+We choose locations with minimal approach time to maximize our time climbing and developing skills.
 Although the days are long, our graduates often find this to be a very enjoyable course; a refreshing change of pace from our demanding glaciated climbs.

-This course is a crucial part of the necessary skillset needed when approaching challenging mixed terrain climbing.
-Whether one has an existing background in glacier climbing, sport or gym climbing, or is an avid hiker, this rock course will change the way you view and assess variable terrain.
+This course provides a crucial skillset necessary for approaching challenging mixed terrain climbing.
+Whether you have an existing background in glacier climbing, sport or gym climbing, or are an avid hiker, this rock course will change the way you view and assess variable terrain.

-Students who complete the five day training course should walk away with a firm understanding of the basics of rock climbing including the ability to tie knots, belay and rappel safely.
-Furthermore, most of our students learn about the materials and equipment used in rock climbing, are confident in setting up their own top-rope anchors, understand the mechanics of lead climbing, improve their risk assessment, practice basic rescue systems, and enhanced movement skills.
+Students who complete the five day rock climbing training course should walk away with a firm understanding of the basics of rock climbing including the ability to tie knots, belay, and rappel safely.
+Most of our students will also be able to cover setting up their own top-rope anchors, understand the mechanics of lead climbing, improve their risk assessment, practice basic rock rescue systems, and enhanced movement skills.
 Although not the focus of this course, we usually attempt at least one multi-pitch climb to familiarize students with longer climbs.

 - Learning balance and energy efficiency in rock climbing.
-Slab, crack and face climbing techniques will be employed throughout the course.
+Slab, crack, and face climbing techniques.

-- Learning a variety of knots and hitches that are common in climbing.
+- Learning a variety of knots and hitches common in climbing.

 - Ascending a fixed line.